Fighting For Adults At Risk

 The Conference will take place over a full day on Wednesday 7th November with a range of high profile speakers and exhibitors in order that a more joined up approach is taken to deal with this issue on a variety of levels.

-The full coverage can be viewed on the Glasgow Chamber of Commerce website on behalf of the Scottish Business Crime Centre thanks to a PR campaign with Holyrood Partnership.
+The full coverage can be viewed on the Glasgow Chamber of Commerce website on behalf of the Scottish Business Crime Centre thanks to a PR campaign with Holyrood PR.

 So how can we help?